-Each piece of cork board is only about 1/32″ thick – definitely not enough to hold a nail stable.
+Each piece of corkboard is only about 1/32″ thick – definitely not enough to hold a nail stable.
 So I stacked three together.
 Use your glue gun to glue them together.
-Put them back under some heavy books for an hour or so so allow to dry completely.
+Put them back under some heavy books for an hour or so so allow them to dry completely.

 Reinforce the spaces between letters with some additional tape.
 That will make the entire template more stable to work with.
 Don’t worry about cutting out the inside of some letters like “d”, “e” and “a”.
 Not necessary!

-Center your template out on your cork board.
+Centre your template out on your corkboard.
 I decided there was too much cork at this point and wanted to trim away a few inches from the top and bottom.

-Important: Do NOT trim your cork board with a box cutter!
-It will totally shred and fall apart on you.
-Use scissors and it will cut nicely with minimal shredding.
+Important: Do NOT trim your corkboard with a box cutter!
+It will shred and fall apart on you.
+Use scissors and it will cut nicely with minimal shedding.

-(When the paint dried, there was a little bit of buckling of the top layer of cork board and I could see where I had missed spots with my hot glue.
+(When the paint dried, there was a little bit of buckling of the top layer of the corkboard and I could see where I had missed spots with my hot glue.
 Don’t worry if this happens to you, it’s completely not noticeable after you’re done.)

 When you’ve traced the entire template, carefully remove the paper.
 Work slowly and you’re nails will stay in place.

-Here’s my canvas ready for stringing!
-I actually thought it already looked pretty cool at this stage.
+Here’s my canvas ready for the string art!
+I thought it already looked pretty cool at this stage.

-Now the fun part – stringing!
+Now the fun part of string art – stringing!
 I decided to do this in a rainbow spectrum effect but you could easily do it in all one color as well.

-Starting with my dark purple, I tied onto a nail at the top of the “d”.
+Starting with my dark purple, I tied it onto a nail at the top of the “d”.

 Now you’re on your way!
-Just start weaving in a back and forth fashion.
+Just start weaving in a back-and-forth fashion.
 The less you think about this the better.
-I actually found it to be quite therapeutic.
+I found it to be quite therapeutic.
 Just let it flow.
 If you don’t like the way a certain section looks, unwind and do it again.
 It’s very forgiving!